HardlyDifficult/Tutorials/Chapter5.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

-We created an animation for the Hammer, which automatically created the Animation Controller and a default state to play that animation.
+We created an animation for the Hammer, which automatically created the Animator Controller and a default state to play that animation.

 If you hit play now, the hammer will be swinging in place.
 In the next couple sections we will change this to trigger the animation at the right time.